Coordinator: Catherine Comte-Tiberghien

 Technical Advisers: François Kientzler (Former Officials), Cherry Thompson-Senior

-Objectives and means of action for 2018:
+Objectives and means of action :

 Objective: To ensure that the policies adopted by the SHIF Management Committee and the United Nations Joint Staff Pension Fund (UNJSPF) Committee reflect the needs and interests of existing and former staff.